Rosemeis/hapla/README.md

 #	- hapla.chr1.fam
 ```

-The number of inferred haplotype clusters will depend on the chosen window size but also on the minimum haplotype cluster size.
+The number of inferred haplotype clusters will depend on the chosen window size but also on $\lambda$ and the minimum haplotype cluster size. $\lambda$ (`--lmbda`) represents the fraction of the specified window size in SNPs, which is required to create a new cluster based on Hamming distance, with a default setting of `--lmbda 0.1`.
 The minimum haplotype cluster size can be adjusted using either `--min-freq` or `--min-mac`.
-The default setting is a minimum haplotype cluster frequency of at least 0.005 for the cluster to be retained (`--min-freq 0.005`).
+The default setting is a minimum haplotype cluster frequency of at least 0.01 for the cluster to be retained (`--min-freq 0.01`), using `--min-mac` will override any setting for `--min-freq`.
 Smaller clusters will be iteratively removed.

 ### GRM estimation and population structure inference